geodinst/pcacrobatics/README.md

 ## Noteboooks
 - **PointCloudAcrobatics.ipynb**: Notebook used for the first part of the tutorial, focused on theory, data processing, and local point cloud visualization.
+- **WebPointCloudAcrobatics.ipynb**: Notebook deals with some commonly used libraries for Web based point cloud visualization.

 The data used was downloaded from [the CLSS portal](https://www.clss.si), which provides LiDAR data for Slovenia.
 The exact tiles used were:
 - GKOT_461_100.laz